 I joined the Quilters’ Connection, quilting guild in 1977 and continue to be an active member.
 The connection with other quilters and artists is very stimulating, and I look forward each May to the camaraderie of the members during our very well known annual exhibit, which beckons visitors from all over New England and beyond.
 I have organized, juried and curated both quilt shows and gallery exhibits of contemporary crafts including the New England Quilt Museum.

 In 1979 I entered a quilt in the first Quilt National and my work was accepted, which validated my choice of a new medium for artistic expression.
 Acceptances to other quilt and art exhibits followed and I soon began wishing that I could travel to all the places where my quilts were exhibited, including South America, Europe, Japan, and many states in the US.
-In 1986, I became part of a small critique group that meets every month to share ideas, to critique works in progress, and to support and encourage each other in the creating, promoting and exhibiting of our work.
-Judy Becker, Sandra Donabed, Sylvia Einstein and Carol Grotrian are all close colleagues and friends.
+In 1986, I became part of a small critique group that met every month until 2020 to share ideas, to critique works in progress, and to support and encourage each other in the creating, promoting and exhibiting of our work.
+Judy Becker, Sandra Donabed, Sylvia Einstein and Carol Grotrian continue as colleagues and friends.
 Our group is well known in the quilt world for its productivity and longevity and we have had several group shows at galleries and museums in New England.
-I also maintain close contact with Elizabeth Busch and Patricia White, dear friends and RISD classmates.
-We share our works in progress and our insights with thanks to digital photography and the web.

 In addition to all my artistic endeavors, I enjoy reading, swimming several times a week and walking along the Charles River.
 My husband and I enjoy traveling far and near, often with our two adult children.